The Patent Application Process Explained

-- the Australian Patent Office can conduct a search on your application to assess if your invention is patentable
+- it allows the Australian Patent Office to assess the patentability of your invention

 Do not publicly disclose your invention before filing your first patent application.
 Even accidental disclosures can invalidate patent protection.

 Patent attorneys are bound by client-attorney privilege and will treat discussions with you as strictly confidential.

 Step 2 – File an international PCT patent application

 The PCT application (Patent Cooperation Treaty) is an international-style application which keeps your patent protection pending in 150+ countries for another 18 months.

 The PCT application is a cost-effective way to keep countries open to patent protection while you determine which ones to commercialise and secure protection in.